rkkpmptk/B757-200/README.md

 Please make sure to update tests as appropriate.

 ## License
-[GPL-3.0](https://choosealicense.com/licenses/gpl-3.0/) is used for the Parallel 757-200 project.
+[GPL-3.0](https://choosealicense.com/licenses/gpl-3.0/) is used for the ParallelFS 757-200 project.